-The school uses ParentMail and Twitter (@HBK_School) for a variety of general matters and encourages all parents/carers to subscribe to this.
+The school uses Arbor messaging and Social Media (Twitter - @HBK_School, Instagram - hinchingbrooke.school.hbk, Facebook - Hinchingbrooke School) for a variety of general matters and encourages all parents/carers to subscribe to these.
 The school is constantly seeking to review the effectiveness of our communications with parents/carers and to widen our use of more up-to date technologies for learning, such as social media.

-Parents/carers are encouraged to share information with the school and the best way to do this is by ringing the relevant school office (Lower, Middle or Sixth Form.
+Parents/carers are encouraged to share information with the school and the best way to do this is by ringing the relevant Pastoral Office (Key Stage 3, Key Stage 4 or Sixth Form.
 Our contact details See Appendix 1: Contacting the School) are published on the school website.
 An alternative for more general enquiries is to contact the Main Reception who will be pleased to help direct your query or your information to the relevant person.
-Discussion between parents/carers and child about their school life is invaluable and a concrete way that parents/carers can support the school and their child.
+Discussion between parents/carers and children about their school life is invaluable and a concrete way that parents/carers can support the school and their child.
 The school welcomes dialogue with parents/carers about any aspect of school life.